 The GIC administers the post-employment benefits.
 Participants should go directly to the GIC website for information about their insurance coverage and premium rates.

 Employees who are eligible for post-employment benefits may access them under one of these two statuses:

 The ORP plan administrator determines participants’ eligibility and status for post-employment benefits.
 This information is updated and reported to the GIC monthly.

-Your status with the Group Insurance Commission (and any changes to your status) must be reported to the GIC on their GIC Form-1.
+A newly retiring participant’s status with the Group Insurance Commission (and any changes to their status) must be reported to the GIC on the Insurance Commission’s GIC Form-1.

-On Campus: Your campus benefits administrator will help you complete Form-1, authorize it, and send it to the GIC on your behalf.
+On Campus: Campus benefits administrators will help newly retiring participants to complete Form-1.
+Campus administrators will authorize the form and send it to the GIC on behalf of their retiring ORP participant.

-Off Campus: If you are no longer on campus, contact the plan administrator to assist you with completing the Form-1.
-The Administrator will authorize and submit it to the GIC for you.
+Off Campus: If a participant is no longer on campus, then they should contact the plan administrator to assist them in completing the Form-1.
+The Administrator will authorize and submit it to the GIC.